HPC-AI-Team/pexsi/README.md

 Follow the installation step to install PT-Scotch.

-@attention In INSTALL.TXT, pay special attention to the following sections in order to compile PT-Scotch correctly.
+In INSTALL.TXT, pay special attention to the following sections in order to compile PT-Scotch correctly.

     2.3) Integer size issues